 The point is that Allen’s thought process and intellectual frame of reference is obviously quite different than Owens’.
 Allen detects that Owen is interpreting upon his “preconceived theology” and engages in the logical fallacies of begging the question and confusing categories.
 If Allen is right, my contention is that this is something the Calvinist should not, but does cavalierly dismiss.
 I submit that when they do dismiss these logical and moral critiques, the Calvinist is not remaining exegetically responsible or intellectually honest.

 If Owen is engaging in a priori circular theological argument, and it appears that he is, then the issue before us is to determine why this does not matter to Owen and whether it should.
-If it should, then we are admitting to its importance for indicating valid from invalid interpretations.
-If we conclude that it does not matter, then Owen can maintain his interpretation and Allen his and the two shall never meet.
-But if we deem it essential to incorporate a criterion of rational coherence into our hermeneutic, then Owens’ interpretation would lack plausibility and that would be an indication that his is not the correct interpretation of the relevant passages.
+If it should matter, then we are admitting to its importance for indicating valid from invalid interpretations.
+If we conclude that it does not matter, then Owen can maintain his interpretation and Allen his and “ne’er the twain shall meet.”
+But if we deem it essential to incorporate a criterion of rational coherence into our hermeneutic, then Owens’ interpretation would lack plausibility and that would be an indication that he has not correctly interpreted the relevant passages.

 J. Owen, The Death of Death in the Death of Christ, in The Works of John Owen (ed.
 W. H. Goold; Edinburgh: Banner of Truth Trust, 1993), 10:219.
 “The fountain and cause of God’s sending Christ is his eternal love to his elect, and to them alone.”
 (Owen, Death of Death, 231.
 See also 324.)